Enecode/Enecode/README.md

 - 👋 Hi, I’m @Enecode
-- 👀 I’m interested in html, css, javascript, anthing that has to do with front-end...
+- 👀 I’m interested in App development, Software development.
-- 🌱 I’m currently learning Front-End-Development
+- 🌱 I’m building.
-- 💞️ I’m looking to collaborate on anything related to front end dev.
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me send me an email, or connnect on tweeter@jak_proff
+- 📫 you can reach me through email, or connnect on twitter@Isahjakub

 <!---
 Enecode/Enecode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.